claude-code

 Inside Claude Code's Prompt Caching — The Entire System Revolves Around the Cache

-Anthropic engineer Thariq shared hard-won lessons about prompt caching in Claude Code: system prompt ordering is everything, you can't add or remove tools mid-conversation, switching models costs more than staying, and compaction must share the parent's prefix.
-They even set SEV alerts on cache hit rate.
-If you're building agentic products, this is a masterclass in real-world caching.
+Anthropic engineer Thariq shares Claude Code prompt-caching lessons: system prompt order matters, tools cannot change mid-conversation, switching models costs more than staying, and compaction must share the parent's prefix.
+Real SEV alerts included.

 Anthropic Analyzed Millions of Claude Code Sessions — Your Agent Can Handle Way More Than You Let It